khnumdev/dist-app-tutorial/README.md

 ### **Directory Structure**

-Ensure your project directory is structured as follows:
+Ensure your `distributed-system-tutorial` directory is structured as follows:

 ```
-project/
+distributed-system-tutorial/
 │
 ├── server/
 │   ├── Dockerfile